PayPal

 Simulation-Based Mentorship Training for Birth Attendants in Rural Nepal

-One of the main issues contributing to Nepal’s NMR and MMR is the poor quality of training that healthcare providers, including Skilled Birth Attendants (SBAs), receive.
-To better address the training needs of maternal and neonatal healthcare (MNH) service providers and improve the quality of essential obstetric and newborn care services in rural Nepal, OHW has developed, piloted, and implemented a simulation-based mentorship program (SBMP), the first of its kind in Nepal, to train SBAs and other MNH providers on lifesaving techniques and skills.
+One of the main issues contributing to Nepal’s too-high neonatal and maternal mortality is the poor quality of training that healthcare providers, including Skilled Birth Attendants (SBAs), receive.
+To better address the training needs of maternal and neonatal healthcare service providers and improve the quality of essential obstetric and newborn care services in rural Nepal, OHW has developed, piloted, and implemented a simulation-based mentorship program, the first of its kind in Nepal, to train SBAs and other healthcare providers on lifesaving techniques and skills.
 Trainees practice clinical skills on high-fidelity medical manikins that simulate pregnant, delivering, and breastfeeding women and infants.
 This approach improves skills retention by providing experience in real-world scenarios.

 Support Dates: March, 2025 – Ongoing